-42. Specific rules of law relating to intellectual property may limit the ability of an intellectual property owner, licensor or licensee to create an effective security right in certain types of intellectual property.
+- 43. Specific rules of law relating to intellectual property may limit the ability of an intellectual property owner, licensor or licensee to create an effective security right in certain types of intellectual property.
 In many States, only the economic rights of an author are transferable; the moral rights are not transferable.
 In addition, legislation in many States provides that an author's right to receive equitable remuneration may not be transferable.
 Moreover, in many States, trademarks are not transferable without their associated goodwill.
-The Guide respects all these limitations on the transferability of intellectual property (see recommendation 18).

-43. The only limitations on the transferability of certain assets that the Guide may affect are the legislative limitations on the transferability of future receivables, receivables assigned in bulk and parts of or undivided interests in receivables, as well as to contractual limitations on the assignment of receivables arising for the sale or licence of intellectual property rights (see articles 8 and 9 of the United Nations Assignment Convention and recommendations 23-25).
-In addition, the Guide may affect contractual limitations, but only with respect to receivables (not intellectual property) and only in a certain context, that is, in an agreement between the creditor of a receivable and the debtor of that receivable (see paras.
-37-41 above).
+Finally, as is the case with assets other than intellectual property, an asset may not be encumbered by a person if that person does not have rights in the asset or the power to encumber it (see recommendation 13 and the nemo dat principle).
+The law recommended in the Guide respects all these limitations on the transferability of intellectual property (see recommendation 18). - 44.
+The only limitations on the transferability of certain assets that the law recommended in the Guide may affect and remove are the legal limitations on the transferability of future receivables, receivables assigned in bulk and parts of or undivided interests in receivables, as well as to contractual limitations on the assignment of receivables arising for the sale or licence of intellectual property rights (see articles 8 and 9 of the United Nations Assignment Convention and recommendations 23-25).
+In addition, the law recommended in the Guide may affect and render ineffective contractual limitations, but only with respect to receivables (not intellectual property) and only in a certain context, that is, in an agreement between the creditor of a receivable and the debtor of that receivable (see paras.
+26-29 above).